simpsonjulian/statica/README.md

 # Statica SAST Tool

-Statica is Static Application Security Testing (SAST) tool for macOS and Linux.
+Statica is a Static Application Security Testing (SAST) tool for macOS and Linux.

 Statica is designed to be used in situations where you can't compile the code, like: